-Beginning on April 2, 2018, Transportation Services will once again accept applicants for its popular 'cash out' incentive program, which began in 2017.
-The program financially rewards employees who choose to forgo bringing a motor vehicle to campus for one year.
-Qualified employees who elect to participate in the cash out program will each receive up to $200 over a one-year period, which will be divided evenly on each paycheck during the time period.
-Participants will have the opportunity to renew for the following year if they would like to continue their participation in the program.
+This program financially rewards employees who choose to forgo bringing a motor vehicle to campus for one year.
+Qualified employees who elect to participate in the program will each receive up to $200 over a one-year period, which will be divided evenly on each paycheck during the time period.
+Participants will also have the opportunity to renew for the following year if they would like to continue their participation.

 The purpose of the Cash Out Program is to reduce the number of single-occupancy motor vehicle trips to, from and around campus, and to promote modes of transportation that save money (for individuals and for the University), foster healthier lifestyles and have lower environmental impacts.

 The Cash Out Program is part of a suite of alternative transportation options available to the UK community that also includes Commute Club, the BluPass partnership with Lextran, the bike voucher program, and the Big Blue Cycles fleet for residential students.
 These programs are designed to simplify the process of shifting from driving a single-occupancy vehicle to campus to another mode of transportation, and to reward those individuals who make the change in their routine.